Drug and Toxin-Induced Hepatic Microvesicular Steatosis

 If electron transport is impaired, NADH can’t unload electrons onto complex I since complex I remains reduced and can’t send its electrons down the line.
 As long as the cell is still alive, and the TCA cycle can function reasonably well, the TCA cycle will sustain an elevated NADH/NAD+ ratio that would be used to power oxidative phosphorylation.
 There are a couple consequences of this sustained NADH/NAD+ ratio in the face of impaired electron transport.
 Some electrons will be unloaded onto oxygen to create reactive oxygen species (ROS), explaining increased oxidant stress resulting from impaired electron transport.
 These electrons most commonly originate from complex I, ubiquinone (Q), or complex III, depending on where the block in electron transport occurs.
 But what is important to us today is that the elevated NADH/NAD+ ratio will impair FA β-oxidation as shown below:

 What are some examples of agents that impair electron transport primarily and then secondarily inhibit FA oxidation to produce microvesicular steatosis?
 The first that come to mind are nucleoside/nucleotide reverse transcriptase inhibitors (NRTIs), which are used to treat HIV and hepatitis B infections.
 Each one of our hepatocytes (and other cells) has roughly 500 to 2000 mitochondria, and each mitochondrion contains an average of 5 circular mDNA molecules.
 Thus, we have about 2,500 to 10,000 circular mDNA strands per cell.
 This DNA codes for 13 peptides that contribute to complexes I, III and IV along with the tRNAs and rRNAs needed to produce them.
 Every time one of our hepatocytes divides, about 2,500 to 10,000 circular strands of mDNA must be replicated, and that is accomplished by DNA polymerase-γ.
 Reverse transcriptases found in HIV and hepatitis B viruses are themselves, DNA polymerases.
 We shouldn’t be surprised, then, that NRTIs might inhibit some of our DNA polymerase-γ.
 Patients taking NRTIs can experience impaired mDNA synthesis which leads to decreased mitochondrial DNA content and decreased complexes I, III and IV.13 This explains most side effects associated with these drugs, including lactic acidosis, peripheral neuropathy, pancreatitis, and microvesicular steatosis.
+In 2001, Coghlan and colleagues reported on 12 patients with symptomatic lactic acidosis while receiving NRTIs.
+AST values ranged from 41 to 1455 IU/L; 11 of 12 patients had ASTs < 600 IU/L.14 Microvesicular with some macrovesicular steatosis was found on histopathologic examination of livers.
 The degree to which DNA polymerase-γ is inhibited varies with the particular NRTI.
 An early inhibitor, ddI, was quite famous for microvesicular steatosis and metabolic acidosis, and I saw deaths as a result.
 Agents used most commonly today are less likely to produce such a severe syndrome, but it is still possible.
 In situations in which the primary event is impaired electron transport, metabolic acidosis is commonly more of a clinical feature than hypoglycemia, probably because of the more severe impairment of oxidative phosphorylation.

 Next to mind is the antibiotic, linezolid, an inhibitor of bacterial translation, and thus, protein synthesis.

 If we look at animals receiving linezolid doses equivalent to those used in human beings, a decline in quantities of complexes I, III, and IV are found on immunostaining of the inner mitochondrial membrane.
-This results from linezolid’s inhibition of mitochondrial protein synthesis.14,15 Proteins of complex II are coded entirely by nuclear DNA and, thus, are unaffected.
-Impaired oxidative phosphorylation is thought to explain most adverse effects from linezolid, as well, including lactic acidosis, visual impairment, pancreatitis, and renal failure.
-In 2001, Coghlan and colleagues reported on 12 patients with symptomatic lactic acidosis while receiving linezolid.
-AST values ranged from 41 to 1455 IU/L; 11 of 12 patients had ASTs < 600 IU/L.16 Microvesicular with some macrovesicular steatosis was found on histopathologic examination of livers.
-Hypoglycemia from linezolid has been reported repeatedly, commonly with lactic acidosis.17 18 We should not be surprised.
+Such changes have also been found in human liver (and other organs) following prolonged linezolid therapy.
+This results from linezolid’s inhibition of mitochondrial protein synthesis.15–17 Proteins of complex II are coded entirely by nuclear DNA and, thus, are unaffected.
+Impaired oxidative phosphorylation is thought to explain most adverse effects from linezolid, as well, including lactic acidosis, visual impairment, pancreatitis, renal failure, and microvesicular steatosis.
+Hypoglycemia from linezolid has been reported repeatedly, commonly with lactic acidosis.18,19 We should not be surprised.

 Cereulide is a cyclic peptide similar in structure and action to the mitochondrial toxin, valinomycin.
 Cereulide inserts itself into the inner membrane and behaves as though it were an ion channel that allows K+ to move down its electrochemical gradient into the matrix.
 There is an H+/K+ exchanger in the inner membrane to move K+ back out, but K+ influx via cereulide can exceed its capacity.
 Cereulide is an uncoupler of oxidative phosphorylation.
 By allowing positively charged K+ to move into the matrix, the voltage potential across the inner membrane decreases (moves towards zero), decreasing an important component of the driving force required to move protons through ATP synthase, thus decreasing ATP production.
 Revving up the H+/K+ exchanger also allows proton influx apart from ATP synthase.
 And the drop in membrane potential makes it a lot easier for complexes I, III and IV to pump protons out of the matrix (decreased voltage and proton concentration gradient to fight against), accelerating electron transport and oxygen consumption.
 As you would anticipate, this would decrease the NADH/NAD+ ratio.
 Not what we would expect from a toxin that produces microvesicular steatosis.